TemiKayode/Orda/README.md

 cd Orda

-Install dependencies (use npm or Bun as per your setup):npm install
+Install dependencies (use npm or Bun as per your setup): npm install
 # or
 bun install